other requirements

 pip-upgrade: prepare-constraints

-rm -f requirements.prod.txt requirements.dev.txt
+rm -f constraints.txt requirements.prod.txt requirements.dev.txt

 pip-compile requirements.prod.in